 I circled back to a small bookstore that I had passed earlier, thinking they might have a book with maps of the smaller towns in Italy.
 A very warm-hearted store owner patiently worked her way through my fractured Italian and graciously showed me several books with maps of larger Italian cities.
 None included the smaller towns I was planning to visit.
 Seeing my disappointment, she mentioned that there was a restaurant guide – one written by sophisticated food reviewers – which also included lots of maps.

 On her recommendation, I bought my first copy of the restaurant guide called “Ristoranti d’Italia” by Gambero Rosso.
 I soon discovered that I had found a goldmine.
-It was a fabulous book on Italy best restaurants written in Italian by Italians for Italians.
+It was a fabulous book on the best, most authentic Italian restaurants in Italy written in Italian by Italians for Italians.

 Never mind that my Italian language skills were pretty weak, I was mostly interested in the maps.
 The book contained dozens of the detailed town maps for which I was looking, all sorted by Italian region and listed alphabetically by city or town within each region.

 I later learned that Gambero Rosso’s Italian reviewers visit restaurants all over Italy every year.
-They evaluate only the small number of restaurants that they feel represent the best restaurants in Italy.
+They evaluate only the small number of restaurants that they feel represent the best restaurants in Italy and the best place to visit in Italy for food and wine.
 The price level is irrelevant – the restaurant can be expensive, moderate or inexpensive – but the food must be superb and the service excellent.

 Gamero Rosso uses a numeric restaurant rating scale which is based on three criteria: